alicemillour/alicemillour.github.io/_pages/about.md

 <div class="content">
 <h3><a name="activities"></a>Activities</h3>
 </div>
+* I have been invited to be part of the opening panel discussion at Contribuling 2023
 * Reviewer for the Italian philosophy journal Etica&Politica/Ethics&Politics
 * Reviewer for Revue TAL (numéro thématique "la robustesse des systèmes de traitement automatique des langues")
 * Reviewer for ACL 2023